RGWillhoft/RepData_PeerAssessment1/PA1_template.md

 ### 1. Time series plot of **steps** vs. **interval**
 This is a time series plot of the 5-minute interval and the average number of steps taken, averaged across all days.

-First we need to calcualte the mean of the steps across all the days in the dataset.
+First we need to calculate the mean of the steps across all the days in the dataset.

 ```r